Jisc Collections

 United Kingdom

-Which ACS journals are included in this Agreement?
+Which ACS journals are included in this agreement?

 The table below shows the ACS journals where your article publishing charge (APC) should be covered by your institution.
-Unless otherwise stated, this Agreement covers 100% of the APC.
+Unless otherwise stated, this agreement covers 100% of the APC.

-Journal / Collection | APC Covered by Agreement? |
+Journal / Collection | Included in Agreement? | |

-Diamond open access: Free to publish and read |
+![]() | ACS Central Science | Diamond open access: Free to publish and read |

-ACS transformative journals | ![]() |
+ACS hybrid journals | ![]() |

 If you are a researcher associated with a Jisc Collections participating institution and are the submitting corresponding author, you will have the opportunity to publish your research in any ACS journal under a CC BY open access license with your institution’s support.

-Participating Institutions
+Participating institutions

 Institution Name | Institution Name | Institution Name | Institution Name |